ChrisPoche/Tockler-Time-Parser/README.md

   - Prioritize after implementing local storage / database to allow preferences to persist
 - Ability to toggle chart from displaying results by Apps to Tags
 - Table of top tags by duration
+- Tag all within the Tags table using an Add button found in the tags column
+  - Will include same search bar found inline when tagging from Record table row

 Styling